A plethystic chain rule: Introduction

-\end{thmB} The right-hand side of the above equality, when $f, g$ are homogeneous, only involves plethysms between symmetric functions of lesser degree and provides an effective recursive method for computing $\D_s(f[g])$.
+\end{thmB} The right-hand side of this equality involves only plethysms between symmetric functions of lower degree, yielding an effective recursive method for computing $\DD(f[g])$, and consequently, $\D(f[g])$.

-As Schur functions constitute an orthonormal basis with respect to the Hall product, Theorem~A and Theorem~B may be used to set up a recursive computation of single plethysm coefficients $c^\gamma_{\alpha, \beta}$.
-We point out that our recursion is different from other plethystic recursive formulas found in literature (see for example \cite{LO23,MysteryOfPlethysms}).
+Since Schur functions form an orthonormal basis with respect to the Hall inner product, Theorem~A and Theorem~B can be combined to recursively compute individual plethysm coefficients $c^\nu_{\lambda, \mu}$ (see the end of Section~\ref{section:plethysms} for some examples).
+We emphasize that our recursion is distinct from other recursive formulas for plethysm found in the literature (see, for example, \cite{EPW,LO23,MysteryOfPlethysms}).

-As an application of Theorem~B, we can bound the shape of the partitions $\gamma$ appearing in a given plethysm $\Schur_\alpha[\Schur_\beta]$.
-Our result is a (much weaker!) version of the main result of \cite{PW16} (see also \cite[Theorem~1.5]{dBPW21}) and is likely folklore knowledge in the community (see also \cite{KM16}).
-Yet, our proof highlights the possible interactions of algebraic, geometric and combinatorial properties of $\D$ and $\D_s$ when setting up recursive arguments.
-We denote by $\ell(\gamma)$ the length of $\gamma$. \begin{thmC}[\Cref{cor:alcuni coefficienti sono zero}] If $\Schur_\gamma$ is a factor of the plethysm $\Schur_\alpha[\Schur_\beta]$, then